napptive/catalog-apps/apps/gocd/1.0/README.md

-# GOGS - Free and Open source CI/CD server
+# GoCD - Free and Open source CI/CD server

 This application contains the OAM definition of GOCD and necessary configurations to deploy them into production at Napptive.